CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 ## Verify your identity
 You'll answer identity verification questions with our verification partner, Experian.
 This takes just a few minutes and doesn’t impact your credit score.

 If Experian can't verify your identity, you’ll need to schedule a separate video call.
 During the call, you’ll be asked to show two forms of ID.
-We recommend a driver's licence and a work ID, or you can use any of the [documents on this list](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity).
+We recommend a driver's license and a work ID, or you can use any of the [documents on this list](https://www.uscis.gov/i-9-central/form-i-9-resources/handbook-for-employers-m-274/120-acceptable-documents-for-verifying-employment-authorization-and-identity).

 Your SimpleReport account will be accessible after your identity is verified.
 You’ll simply activate and log in to your account.